plopcas/retrolog/content/blog/creating-a-hugo-theme-from-scratch.md

 ##### Metadata

-- Let's create one more partial to display metadata about each post e.g. date and tag.
+- Let's create one more partial to display metadata about each post e.g. date and tags
 - Create a new file `example/themes/exampleTheme/layouts/partials/metadata.html`
 {{< highlight html>}}
 {{ $dateTime := .PublishDate.Format "2006-01-02" }}